 Oral doxycycline is absorbed almost completely and therefore side effects to the lower bowel such as diarrhea are not common.1 However, upper gastrointestinal, skin, and renal side effects have been reported more frequently.
 Specifically, patients taking medications right before bed are more likely to experience esophagitis and esophageal ulcerations.

-This adverse effect can be mitigated by taking the tablet or capsule with adequate amounts of fluid to wash down the dose.1 Other side effects are nausea, vomiting, diarrhea, rashes, and a rise in blood urea nitrogen.
+This adverse effect can be mitigated by taking a tablet or capsule with adequate amounts of fluid to wash down the dose.1 Other side effects are nausea, vomiting, diarrhea, rashes, and a rise in blood urea nitrogen.

 Notable severe side effects include tooth discoloration, pseudomembrane colitis, and photosensitivity.
 Using tetracyclines like doxycycline during the period of tooth development such as the latter half of pregnancy, infancy, and childhood up to 8 years old, may lead to permanent yellow-gray discoloration of the teeth.2